christopherpole/gravnic-level-creator/README.md

 * Have the level solver able to solve problems concurrently
 * Optimisations the performance of the level solver
 * Add missing tests

-## Improvements

-No codebase is perfect, and with experience of having built something, there's always things we would we do differently a second time round.
-If I were to build this project out again from scratch, I would:

-* Use the Web Animation API to animate the level preview entities instead of CSS animations & sagas in order to simplify and improve the performance of the level preview tool
-* Have the level solver find all possible solutions for a level instead of just finding the quickest solution each time
-* Look into ways of reducing the amount of boilerplate from Redux and Redux-saga
-* Use the frontend server for development instead of CRA's dev server to make working with env variables a bit easier
-* Use Cypress as the end-to-end testing framework